chriseyre2000/genetic/README.md

 # Genetic

-**TODO: This is the sample code typed in while working through the book
+** This is the sample code typed in while working through the book

 Genetic Algorithms in Elixir.